turingschool/front-end-curriculum/lessons/module-1/intro-responsive.md

 ## Vocabulary

-- `Page Layout` - static, liquid, adaptive, and responsive
+- `Page Layout` - The size and positioning of elements on a page.
+Examples are static, liquid, adaptive, and responsive
-- `Media Query` A CSS feature that makes it possible to apply styling based on various parameters or device characteristics
+- `Media Query` A CSS feature that makes it possible to apply styling based on boolean logic
-- `Breakpoint` A set of rules (usually based on the size of a page) determining which styling to apply
+- `Breakpoint` The specific amounts that media queries reference (usually in pixels)
 - `CSS Reset` A set of styles that applies default styling
-- `Viewport Meta Tag` A tag that is used to describe attributes that affect the affect how the page is displayed
+- `Viewport Meta Tag` An html tag that is used to describe attributes that affect the affect how the page is displayed

 ## Introduction